opendcs/opendcs/README.md

 **The SonarCloud Quality Gate status for the Pull Request is reported in the Pull Request checks section for all PR's targeting the main branch.**
 The workflow [default.yml](./.github/workflows/default.yml) includes the analysis step for GitHub Actions.

+Jacoco code coverage scans are uploaded to SonarCloud.
+In order to reduce reporting redundancy, the Jacoco HTML reports are not available through the GitHub interface, but they can be generated locally through the gradle plugin.

 ## OWASP Zap API Scan
 The workflow [owasp_zap.yml](./.github/workflows/owasp_zap.yml) runs the OWASP Zap API scan to generate an HTML report detailing vulnerabilities in the OpenDCS REST API based on the OpenAPI documentation.
 OWASP Zap API scan